Nightsky770/dumasforbinders/English/D'Artagnan Romances/README.md

 Twenty Years After: Etext 1259—Second book of the D’Artagnan Romances.
 Covers the years 1648-1649.
 [Third in the order that we published, but second in time sequence!!!]

-Ten Years Later: Etext 1258—First 104 chapters of the third book of the D’Artagnan Romances.
-Covers the years 1660-1661.

 The Vicomte de Bragelonne: Etext 2609 (first in the new series)—First 75 chapters of the third book of the D’Artagnan Romances.
 Covers the year 1660.

 Ten Years Later: Etext 2681 (second in the new series)—Chapters 76-140 of that third book of the D’Artagnan Romances.
 Covers the years 1660-1661.
 [In this particular editing of it]